Make your own cat food: 10 recipes for cooking cats

 - Onions and garlic : These ingredients can cause anemia in cats and are therefore absolutely taboo when making your own cat food.

-- Chocolate and caffeine : These substances are toxic to cats' heart and nervous systems.
+- Chocolate and caffeine : These substances are toxic to the heart and nervous system of cats.
 Learn more in this article about toxic foods for cats .

-- Bones : Small, splintering bones in particular can cause digestive problems and injuries.
+- Bones : Small, splintering bones in particular can lead to digestive problems and injuries.

 Make your own cat food [10 recipes]

-Our homemade cat food recipes are perfectly balanced: 60-80% protein, 10-20% fat, and 5-10% carbohydrates.
+Our recipes for homemade cat food are perfectly balanced: 60-80% protein, 10-20% fat, and 5-10% carbohydrates.
 Each recipe is quick to prepare and can be enhanced with our freeze-dried toppings .

 The calorie information is also provided so you can choose the best options for your cat.
 To find out how many calories your cat needs daily , you can read this article.